Patients with functional dystonia either have ‘curled fingers’ or a ‘clenched hand’.

 These abnormal postures may be hard or even impossible for the patient to change which is why they are sometimes called ‘fixed dystonia’.

-The video below shows how ‘fixed’ these postures can become.
+The pictures below show how ‘fixed’ these postures can become.

 This may be a temporary intermittent problem (a spasm) or may be more chronic (this is usually called fixed / functional dystonia).